It's called Interoperable Element's scrollLeft and scrollTop in non-default writing modes.

 In any case, because of the unreliability of user counter, we are instead progressively shipping the new behavior to a larger and larger amount of users.
 This might lead to regression and bug reports that we are analyzing carefully.

-Some polyfills for ResizeObserver
+Some polyfills for ResizeObserver such as

 ResizeSensor